elgs/gosqlapi/README.md

 }
 ```

-In the example above, the auth token is configured to allow the user to read and write `test_table` and execute `init` script in `test_db`.
+In the example above, the auth token is configured to allow users to read and write `test_table` and execute `init` script in `test_db`.

 ### Managed Tokens